Posted: Tuesday, April 8, 2014 12:00 am

 "His motto was if it's green, I don't touch it," said his wife, Jeanne Gillett.

-A report earlier this year by the World Health Organization suggested that diet and lifestyle changes could dramatically reduce a predicted rise in cancer rates.
+year by the World Health Organization suggested that diet and lifestyle

 That means controlling sugar intake, avoiding junk food and limiting alcohol, he said.